Middle School Faculty & Staff

 But seek first His kingdom and His righteousness and all these things will be given to you as well.

-John has a passion for discipleship and working with middle school and high school students to help them reach for a deep and full relationship with God through education.
-Mr. Mendenhall believes every student should be valued and treated with respect.
+John has a passion for discipleship and working with middle and high school aged students to help them reach for a deep and full relationship with God through education.
+He believes every student should be valued and treated with respect.
 An education should empower and help him or her make a positive contribution to our world.

 With man this is impossible, but not with God; all things are possible with God.